Novels

 A year later, I was contacted by the parents of Bricker’s best friend, people who thought of Bricker as a nephew.
 They too wanted answers to that question.
 And the answers were difficult to give because Bricker had been so severely wounded when last I saw him.
 Recalling that image and describing it to his sister and his friends led to a river of tears and flood of guilt.

-I also mentioned the death of Lance Corporal Richard Wayne McVay who was killed in action on Dec 9, 1966.
-Forty-five years later, in December 2011, on the eve of the anniversary of his death, I was contacted by Joan Tomich, his high school girlfriend.
+Forty-five years later, in December 2011, on the eve of the anniversary of Richard Wayne McVay’s death, I was contacted by Joan Tomich, his high school girlfriend.
 Joan also begged me for the details regarding the closed casket.
 Again, this was not an easy story to share, because McVay’s face had been obliterated.
 But she insisted on knowing the details.
+She wanted to know if what I wrote in my book was true.
+I said Yes, and she thanked me for writing it, said it allowed her to walk beside Richard on his last day on earth.

 Summing it up, for me at least, but hopefully for you too, today is a day to focus on the fact that there are people in our country that evidence the greatest altruism, men and women who give all that can be given – their very lives – and those who give their sons, their daughters, their sisters and brothers, to the government when it issues the call.